Estimating many properties of a quantum state via quantum reservoir processing: Abstract

 \section{Abstract}

-Parameter estimation is an indispensable task in various applications of quantum information processing.
-To predict parameters in the post-processing stage, it is inherent to first perceive the quantum state with a measurement protocol and store the information acquired.
-In this work, we propose a general framework for constructing classical approximations of arbitrary quantum states with quantum reservoir networks.
-A key advantage of our method is that only a single local measurement setting is required for estimating arbitrary parameters, while most of the previous methods need exponentially increasing number of measurement settings.
-To estimate $M$ parameters simultaneously, the size of the classical approximation scales as $\ln M$.
+Estimating properties of a quantum state is an indispensable task in various applications of quantum information processing.
+To predict properties in the post-processing stage, it is inherent to first perceive the quantum state with a measurement protocol and store the information acquired.
+In this work, we propose a general framework for constructing classical approximations of arbitrary quantum states with quantum reservoirs.
+A key advantage of our method is that only a single local measurement setting is required for estimating arbitrary properties, while most of the previous methods need exponentially increasing number of measurement settings.
+To estimate $M$ properties simultaneously, the size of the classical approximation scales as $\ln M$.
 Moreover, this estimation scheme is extendable to higher-dimensional systems and hybrid systems with non-identical local dimensions, which makes it exceptionally generic.
-Both linear and nonlinear functions can be estimated efficiently by our scheme, and we support our theoretical findings with extensive numerical simulations.
+We support our theoretical findings with extensive numerical simulations.